- Language: en

-Assume the work is carried on ticket_xxxxx branch.
+Assume the work is carried on the ticket_xxxxx branch.
 Make some changes and commit them:

-When writing the commit message, follow the commit message guidelines to ease the work of the committer.
+When writing the commit message, follow the commit message guidelines to ease the work of the merger.
 If you’re uncomfortable with English, try at least to describe precisely what the commit does.